arrikenw/IT-Project/README.md

 Test cases can be found in the `/test` directory.
 The directory can be accessed [here](/test).

+## Design Architecture

+####Header
+The website header is displayed on every page, its files are stored in header which contains:
+- Front end code for Search bar
+- Link to user's profile
+- Link to settings page
+- Add post button
+- Logout button

+####Home
+The home page is shown when after successful login or clicking on
+####Profile page
+The user profile page contains:
+ - Infinite scroll of posts
+ - Pinned posts
+ - Profile details

+These files are located in the profile folder

+####Posts
+Each post contains:
+- comments
+- likes
+- edit post

 [## Introduction]: https://github.com/arrikenw/IT-Project#introduction-1

 [/docs]: /docs